wethera/cc-lfs/readme.md

 # Azure CycleCloud Lustre

+> Note: This repo is a fork with a very small modification to include a toggle that enables/disables the Lustre client siftware installation.
+All original work and credit to (https://github.com/edwardsp/cyclecloud-lfs)

 Lustre is a High Performance Parallel Filesystem typically used for High Performance Computing.
 This repository contains an Azure CycleCloud project and templates to create a lustre file system on Azure.

 This Lustre filesystem project is designed for scratch data and uses [Lsv2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-storage#lsv2-series) virtual machines that have local NVME disks.
 All the NVME disks in the virtual machine will be combined in a RAID 0 and used as the OST.
 The MDS virtual machine is also used as an OSS where the local SSD is used for the MDT.
 Please consider the [network throughput](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-storage#lsv2-series) when choosing the VM type as the bottleneck for this setup is the network.
 For this reason it is not advisable to go any larger than the L32s_v2 for the MDS/OSS.